-When times are tough, help towards the cost of living can be really valuable.
-It might be possible that due to any number of your current circumstances, you are eligible for financial assistance from the government.
+You might be eligible for financial assistance from the government due to any number of your current circumstances.
 There may be types of benefits available that you aren't aware of but are perfectly entitled to.

 Who can claim for benefits?

 Although the criteria set out for who can claim for benefits tends to change regularly, they will generally fall into the following categories: